What SEOs Need to Know About Core Web Vitals & Performance Testing}

 The Lighthouse Scoring Calculator is publicly available for you to play with the different metrics and see how they affect the overall score:

-As you can see from the graphic above, Largest Contentful Paint (25%), Total Blocking Time (30%) and Cumulative Layout Shift (15%) have the most significant weighting, which is actually a recent shift as Google released Lighthouse v8, and now the CWV metrics have a much more significant weighting.
+As you can see from the graphic above, Largest Contentful Paint (25%), Total Blocking Time (30%) and Cumulative Layout Shift (25%) have the most significant weighting.

 As an example of how the weighted values affect the overall performance score, see the image below, which shows a really high value for FCP (as in, really bad) yet all the other metrics are really low (good); but the overall performance score is still very high.